shhaumb/react-redux-subapp/README.md

 When we have to use a React/Redux sub-application inside another React/Redux application, there are multiple entrypoints inside sub-application (i.e. component, reducer, initial-state) which need to composed by parent application.
-It breaks the fractal nature provided by vanilla React architecture.
+It breaks the single place composibility nature provided by vanilla React architecture.
 Also, this situation complicates if we want to dynamically import the sub-application's module (for code splitting purpose) because reducer provided by sub-application needs be added dynamically to make it work.
 This package mitigates these problems.